PLoO95/simple-laravel-app/README.md

 simple-laravel-app

 Initialize Laravel App:
-1. clone repositiory to your http folder.
+1. clone repositiory to your http folder
 2. set defoult routing to public foldar
 3. Copy .env.example to .env, and configurate database connection settings
+4. Create database 'api' in your SQL server
-4. Use command 'composer install'
+5. Use command 'composer install'
-5. Use command 'php artisan key:generate'
+6. Use command 'php artisan key:generate'
-6. Use command 'php artisan migrate'
+7. Use command 'php artisan migrate'
-7. Start your server
+8. Start your server
+9. Check my work, use /project/create and /reward/create to add some data.

 Route: